Configuring SMB file share destinations

 You can send information from a connection source to a Server Message Block (SMB) file share.

-- Enter a name and description for your connection.
+- Enter a name and description for the connection.

-- (Optional) Expand Advanced Settings to configure the following settings:
+- (Optional) In the General Information section, expand Advanced to configure the following settings:

 Minimum percentage of the expected rows that must be processed for the connection to succeed.